TheAcharya/MarkerData-Website/docs/faq.md

 ---
 # Frequently Asked Questions

-## What behavioural outcomes manifest in the event of Marker collision?
+## What happens when Marker collision occurs?

 In instances where Markers coincide, **Marker Data** will adeptly rectify any conflicts arising from overlapping Marker ID such as Timecode, Name, or Notes.